JianZcar/zena/README.md

 * Default Flatpaks (optional, can be toggle via initial setup)
 * Gaming packages.
 * Secure Boot support.
-* Improvements to the TUI installer.
+* Improvements to the TUI zena-setup.

 ---